kaylafrisoli/ActiveRL/README.md

 #### Model

-We then merge or training comparisons and build a model on the compaison data.
+We then merge or training comparisons and build a model on the comparison data.

 ```R